tigerbeetle/tigerbeetle/docs/about/vopr.md

 ## The VOPR

-_The VOPR_ is our name for our deterministic simulator.
+_The VOPR_, or The Viewstamped Operation Replicator, is our name for our deterministic simulator.
 (The name was inspired by the AI supercomputer in the 1983 movie [WarGames](https://www.imdb.com/title/tt0086567/), which was called the War Operation Plan Response or WOPR, which constantly simulated scenarios in order to learn.)

-> "VOPR" doesn't actually stand for anything.
-However ChatGPT suggested the backronyms Validation
-> Oriented Precision Runtime, Vortex of Precise Reckoning, and Voyage of Programmatic Realities, so
-> you could pretend it stands for one of those if you like.

 The key purpose of the VOPR is to test TigerBeetle's safety and liveness, and it focuses on consensus and the cluster's recovery mechanisms.